elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph.md

 url: /learn/mathematics/questions/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph
 score: -1.0
 related_article1:
-    id: 163806
+    id: 163803
-    title: What are the general characteristics of function graphs in terms of shape and behavior?
+    title: >-
+        How do translations and reflections transform a function's graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-general-characteristics-of-function-graphs-in-terms-of-shape-and-behavior
+    url: /learn/mathematics/questions/how-do-translations-and-reflections-transform-a-functions-graph
 related_article2:
-    id: 163792
+    id: 163802
-    title: What are the steps involved in graphing a square root function?
+    title: >-
+        What types of transformations can be applied to functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-involved-in-graphing-a-square-root-function
+    url: /learn/mathematics/questions/what-types-of-transformations-can-be-applied-to-functions
 related_article3:
     id: 163796
+    title: >-
-    title: How do vertical and horizontal shifts affect the graph of a function?
+        How do vertical and horizontal shifts affect the graph of a function?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-vertical-and-horizontal-shifts-affect-the-graph-of-a-function
 related_article4:
-    id: 163806
+    id: 163804
-    title: What are the general characteristics of function graphs in terms of shape and behavior?
+    title: >-
+        What is the graphical relationship between parabolas and half-parabolas?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-general-characteristics-of-function-graphs-in-terms-of-shape-and-behavior
+    url: /learn/mathematics/questions/what-is-the-graphical-relationship-between-parabolas-and-halfparabolas
 related_article5:
-    id: 163790
+    id: 163793
-    title: What is the relationship between square root functions and quadratic functions?
+    title: >-
+        How do squaring and square root operations serve as inverse operations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-relationship-between-square-root-functions-and-quadratic-functions
+    url: /learn/mathematics/questions/how-do-squaring-and-square-root-operations-serve-as-inverse-operations
 ---

 &nbsp;